Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Bounds on Average Spectral Measure

-In the rest of the proof, let $B_i := B_F(x_i, \alpha \norm{F(x_i)}/2)$ for all $1\leq i\leq k$.
+In the rest of the proof, let $B_i := B_F\bigl(x_i, \norm{F_{x_i}}_\weight/9\big)$ for all $1\leq i\leq m$.
 In the next lemma, we prove strong lower bounds on the energy of every ball $B_i$.
-Then we shall bound the numerator of the Rayleigh quotient of $F$ from below simply by adding up these lower bounds.
+Then we will bound the numerator of the Rayleigh quotient of $F$ from below simply by adding up these lower bounds.

-\begin{lemma} For every $1\leq i\leq k$,
+\begin{lemma} For every $1\leq i\leq m$,

 \end{lemma} \begin{proof} We consider two cases.
-If $\weight(x_i)\leq |B_i|$, then we lower-bound $\cE(B_i)$ by measuring the energy of the edges of a shortest path from $x_i$ to the outside.
-Otherwise, we simply lower-bound $\cE(B_i)$ by the stretch of edges of $x_i$ to its neighbors outside of $B_i$.
+If $\weight(x_i)\leq |B_i|$, then we lower-bound $\cE_F(B_i)$ by measuring the energy of the edges of a shortest path from $x_i$ to the outside.
+Otherwise, we simply lower-bound $\cE_F(B_i)$ by the stretch of edges of $x_i$ to its neighbors outside of $B_i$.

 Since $F$ is a \spheresym~embedding by \autoref{lem:spheresym}, there is a vertex outside of each ball $B_i$ by \autoref{lem:spheresymball}.
-Let $\cP_i$ be the shortest path with respect to the graph distance in $G$ from $x_i$ to any vertex outside of $B_i$.
-Since $G$ is connected, $\cP_i$ is well defined.
+Let $\cP_i$ be a shortest path (with respect to the graph distance in $G$) from $x_i$ to any vertex outside of $B_i$.
+Since $G$ is connected, some such $\cP_i$ exists.
 Using \autoref{lem:pathenergy}, we can lower-bound the energy of $B_i$ by

 where the equality holds by \autoref{lem:normF} and the second inequality holds by (i) of \autoref{lem:ballprops}.
-By the above inequality, if $\weight(x_i) \leq |B_i|$, then $\cE(B_i) > \frac{\muz(\delta)}{200 |B_i|^2}$, and we are done.
+By the above inequality, if $\weight(x_i) \leq |B_i|$, then $\cE_F(B_i) > \frac{\muz(\delta)}{250\, |B_i|^2}$, and we are done.